 - sure of yourself and what you want

-Wherever you sit on the spectrum, know that both self-worth and confidence can be developed through confidence coaching either by yourself or with a professional.
-It may, however, take some time to build upon your current confidence levels.
-The amount you can gain from coaching is usually very rewarding and is well worth the effort.
+Wherever you sit on the spectrum, know that both self-worth and confidence can be developed.
+Some can do this through self-help, others find support from a confidence coach helpful.
+It may take some time to build upon your current confidence levels, but the amount you gain is well worth the effort.

 How can coaching improve my confidence?

-Life coaches come equipped with the tools and techniques to help you develop your confidence and self-belief.
-Confidence coaching is designed to help you raise your self-image and create a positive outlook on life, starting from within.
-Life coaching may be able to help you challenge your beliefs that you have about yourself, boost your self-esteem and help you build a strong and positive self-image.
+Coaches are equipped with the tools and techniques to help you develop your confidence and self-belief.
+Confidence coaching is designed to help you raise your self-esteem and create a positive outlook on life, starting from within.
+The aim is to help you challenge any limiting beliefs that you have about yourself, boost your self-esteem and build a strong self-image.